rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 }
 ```

-This is the trigger for our side-effect.
+This is the trigger for our side effect.

-## `hold` the side-effect
+## `hold` the side effect

-From the `resetRefreshTick` method we now move the logic that starts the tick,
-and place it in the `hold` method as callback parameter.
+From the `resetRefreshTick` method, we now move the logic that starts the tick and place it in the `hold` method as a callback parameter.

-`hold` as the name implies "holds" something.
-It holds a subscription to a side effect and takes care of its initialization.
+The `hold` method's job, as the name implies, is to *hold* something.
+Namely, it holds a subscription to a side effect and takes care of its initialization.
 Furthermore, it automatically handles the subscription management and unsubscribes if the component gets destroyed.

 ```typescript